Altabeh/gcl/README.md

-The offered features include scraping, parsing, serializing and tagging important data such as bluebook citations, judge names, courts, decision dates, case numbers, patents in suit, cited claims, footnotes and etc.
+The offered features include scraping, parsing, serializing and tagging important data such as bluebook citations, judge names, courts, decision dates, case numbers, patents in suit, cited claims, footnotes, etc.

 # Getting started

 ### Install

-After cloning the github repo `gcl`, you should go to the directory where the repo is downloaded, create a virtual python enviroment and run the following command on the terminal:
+After cloning the Github repo `gcl`, you should go to the directory where the repo is downloaded, create a virtual python environment and run the following command on the terminal:

 `pip install .`

 to install the package.
-Make sure that once `selenium` is installed, you have the chromedriver installed as well.
+Make sure that once `selenium` is installed, you have the chrome driver installed as well.
 For macOS, we can do this by executing the following command on the terminal:

 `brew cask install chromedriver`